AI Research on Healthcare Data Privacy for UC San Diego Federal Government Relations

 • Limited patient understanding of how AI uses their data

-• Gaps in existing privacy laws (HIPAA, CCPA, CPRA) regarding usage accountability
+• Gaps in accountability within existing privacy laws (HIPAA, CCPA, and CPRA)

-• Complexity of translating legal and technical concepts into accessible public language
+• High complexity in translating legal and technical systems into accessible language

 Evidence presented in the STAT article depicting a company's insurance algorithm denying continued coverage for a patient.